 To receive the whole series, make sure you sign up to our newsletter here – and follow us on social media.

-Creating a lesson observation programme for teacher development
+Planning a lesson observation programme for teacher development

 There’s an obvious need for lessons to be observed occasionally – to check that teachers have a level of competency in communication, the right academic and pedagogic ability and that their classes have a suitable level of behaviour.
 But beyond that, why do it?